nikkomiu/blog/content/guides/golang-graphql-ent/04-wire-gqlgen-to-ent.md

 ## Add Remaining CRUD Resolvers

-We now have the ability to create a note, get a note by Node ID using the `node()` resolver, and listing all Notes.
+We now have the ability to create a note, get a note by Node ID using the `node()` resolver, and list all Notes.
 Let's finish up by adding the update and delete methods to round out our CRUD operations.
 Open the `gql/note.resolvers.go` and implement the `UpdateNote(context.Context, int, model.NoteInput)` and `DeleteNote(context.Context, int)` methods like this: